redneckz/node-terminator/README.md

 ## How-to

-1. Create *NodeTerminator* terminator instance and attach it to *NodeJS* process (several instances can be created and attached).
+Create *NodeTerminator* instance and attach it to *NodeJS* process (several instances can be created and attached).

 ```javascript
 const { NodeTerminator } = require('@redneckz/node-terminator');